usnistgov/5gdeploy/netdef-compose/README.md

   --cp=free5gc --up=free5gc --ran=ueransim
 ```

-Due to differences in 5G protocol details, not every combinations are compatible with each other.
+Due to incompatibilities in 5G implementations, not every combinations will work.
 These combinations are verified to be compatible:

 * `--cp=phoenix --up=phoenix --ran=phoenix`